 Eligible state, local education and local government employees may enroll in health coverage through the state group insurance program.
-Available options include the Partnership PPO, Standard PPO and Limited PPO (available for local education and local government only).
+Available options include

 In many ways, the Partnership PPO, Standard PPO and Limited PPO are very similar.
 They cover the same types of services, treatments and products.
 However, there's an important difference between the options: If you choose the Partnership PPO, you must commit to a Partnership Promise, but you pay much lower premiums and will have lower cost-sharing for services and procedures.